Planet-Caravan-Studios/Planet-Caravan-Simple-Blog/README.md

 * run 'npm run dev' (start and serve commands are the same as this by default, customize them if you need to)

 ### Initial Server Deploy ###
+Connect repo to Netlify

 ### Update Test/Staging Server ###
 This site uses Netlify's auto-deploy functions.
-Every time you push to
+Every time you push to the 'main' branch, it will auto-deploy to the staging URL.

 ### Form Configuration ###